CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 There can be multiple Sources within an Experiment setup, but they must all generate the same type (instances of the same subclass) of Particles.

-> - `GaussianSphericalSource`: A source generating a gaussian distribution of `SphericalParticle` instances or instances of its subclasses; x/y/z, vx/vy/vz and r are randomly distributed according to a gaussian distribution with given μ and σ.
+> - `GaussianDistributedSphericalSource`: A source generating a gaussian distribution of `SphericalParticle` instances or instances of its subclasses; x/y/z, vx/vy/vz and r are randomly distributed according to a gaussian distribution with given μ and σ.

 ### Device